2 Helpful / 0 Not

 I also like how the course brings water in play on hole 4 with the basket sitting right on the ponds edge but also have some crazy tight line with RHBH route being more favorable, plus a creek comes into play on hole 5 and 9.
 The wood-chipped fairways on 6 & 7 have really improved the look of the holes as well as help them drain better and making play much more enjoyable.
 Hole 7 has turn into quite the up hill battle as you shoot out of a heavily wood area to an openish landing zone and then have another 10 feet or so uphill shot through some heavy woods.
 Hole 9 480 bomb off a 15 foot hill, really cool to watch your disc just air out and fly on the last hole.

 Cons: The course does not have tee signs(I am always guiding) and tee pads are natural with a few carpet ones.
 Its a hard course to get onto as i am usually off playing disc golf.
 The course could be seen as slightly rough by some people.
 The bugs do get pretty bad out here sometime too.

 Other Thoughts: All and all this is a well designed course when coupled with Wittkopf, really make for an enjoyable day of scoreable golf that will leave feeling pretty good about the tight lines you had to hit in order to go under par.
 Future plans are to extend the pond out to 18 holes.
-Looking to add 3 holes the summer of 2015.
+Tee signs have been added to the original 9 hole course.

 Course getting better and better...